kristacoding/homework1/README.md

     5. Title Element was give concise, descriptive title
     6. Jumplink ID and CSS Class were separated to avoid confusion
     7. Comments were added before each section
+    8. Consolidate duplicate CSS efforts
+        - Renamed css elements to be more descriptive
+        - Reorder to match flow of HTML